Using Virta’s Reversal Program To Help The 88 Million Americans With Prediabetes

-New Virta research offers clarity to this question.
-Today, we announced the publication of new peer-reviewed research examining our reversal treatment’s effect on helping those living with prediabetes.
+New Virta research from our landmark clinical trial on diabetes reversal offers clarity to this question.
+Today, we announced the publication of new peer-reviewed research examining our reversal program's effect on helping those living with prediabetes.
 The results, to say the least, are highly encouraging.
 Here’s what we learned.

 The prevailing narrative is that type 2 diabetes is “chronic and progressive.”
 Virta patient outcomes continue to challenge this notion.

 Over 2 years, 97% of Virta prediabetes patients avoided progression to type 2 diabetes.
 Using the National Institutes of Health Diabetes Prevention Program (NIH DPP) trial as context¹, one way to frame this is that nearly 3x more people progress to T2D in the NIH DPP lifestyle intervention (approximately 5x more in the Metformin intervention), compared to Virta patients.